vtexdocs/dev-portal-content/docs/localization/routing.md

 hidden: false
 createdAt: "2024-08-27T12:32:13.057Z"
 updatedAt: ""
+excerpt: "Learn how routing is managed in VTEX IO Store Framework."
 ---

 A route maps a URL pattern and an HTTP request method to an action.
 It defines how the application responds to client’s requests for specific endpoints.